BlueOakJS/blueoak-server/README.md

 #### Swagger (OpenAPI)

 [Swagger](https://github.com/BlueOakJS/blueoak-server/wiki/Handlers#swagger) files in the _swagger_ directory are read during server startup and automatically wired up to handlers.
 Swagger files can be in either json or yaml formats.

 We've really focused on making API development with Swagger and BlueOak Server to be excellent.
 [Checkout our ideas on best practices][blog3].

+At a high-level, BlueOak Server's Swagger support provides the following:
+* Automatic app routing from the API method to the function as defined in the Swagger
+* Request parameter validation, including the body model, based on your method definion
+* Reponse model validation based on your method definitions during development
+* JSON `$ref`s to external Swagger documents on the file system
+* Multiple top-level Swagger API definitions supporting delivery of multiple API base paths
+* Publishing of the fully compiled Swagger spec for input to by tools such as [`Swagger-UI`](http://swagger.io/swagger-ui/) and [`swagger-commander`](https://www.npmjs.com/package/swagger-commander)

 ### Installation